Laws, Regulations and Annotations

 History—Added by Stats 1987, Ch.
 869, in effect September 21, 1987.
 Stats.
 2008, Ch.
 18 (AB 23), in effect June 2, 2008, substituted "theater performances" for "matinee theater performances on Sunday" after "21 years to".

 23039.5.
 "Entertainment zone."
-"Entertainment zone" means a zone created by ordinance on or after January 1, 2024, in the City and County of San Francisco that authorizes consumption of one or more types of alcoholic beverages on public streets, sidewalks, or public rights-of-way adjacent to and during a special event permitted or licensed by the department.
+"Entertainment zone" means a zone created by a city, county, or city and county ordinance on or after January 1, 2025, that authorizes consumption of one or more types of alcoholic beverages on public streets, sidewalks, or public rights-of-way.

 23040.
 "Within this State."
 "Within this State" means all territory within the boundaries of this State.